sampsyo/cs6120/content/blog/2022-03-08-alive/index.md

 Ralf Jung has [a good discussion](https://blog.sigplan.org/2021/11/18/undefined-behavior-deserves-a-better-reputation/), but there was also a simple (and reasonably convincing to me) example from the class discussion.
 When people are writing in C, they are much more likely to care a lot about performance.
 If the programmer knows that they didn’t mess up their loop to iterate through all of the elements of the array, then doing bounds-checking on every array access will slow down your program unnecessarily, and doing bounds checking only when it might be useful might be too hard for your compiler to do.

-In a similar flavor, undefined behavior allows a compiler to more aggressively optimize code, since while the optimized code must generate the same results whenever the results are defined, it is free to do optimizations and take shortcuts which further modify (mangle?) the code whenever it would produce an undefined result.  [^1]
+In a similar flavor, undefined behavior allows a compiler to more aggressively optimize code, since while the optimized code must generate the same results whenever the results are defined, it is free to do optimizations and take shortcuts which further modify (mangle?) the code whenever it would produce an undefined result.[^1]

-[^1] If this is unsatisfying, you can also wait until later, where we will talk about this again.
+[^1]: If this is unsatisfying, you can also wait until later, where we will talk about this again.

 ## Main Contributions
 With the background out of the way, I reiterate: